-It is a diet without meat i.e. fish, poultry, beef etc. and anything that is not made from them i.e. fish sauce, beef stock, chicken powder and so forth.
-Thus a vegetarian would eat things like vegetables, lentils, grains, nuts and so forth.
+Vegetarianism is a diet without meat i.e. fish, poultry, beef etc. and anything that is not made from them i.e. fish sauce, beef stock, chicken powder and so forth.
+Thus a vegetarian would only eat things like vegetables, fruits, lentils, grains, nuts and so forth.

 There is a difference between being a vegetarian and a vegan.
 A vegan diet is more strict than a vegetarian’s diet in that it is a diet without dairy and eggs.

 In our life there maybe a point in time when we will begin to question the way in which we live and eat.

 Some of us may then adopt the vegetarian / vegan diet out of curiosity.

 And some of us who are currently vegetarians can adopt the diet for many reasons.
 For instance, there are those who adopt the diet out of ethical reasons.
 Some of us may do it out of environmental reasons.
 Some of us may adopt the vegetarian /vegan diet out of health reasons.

 This article is not about talking about which reason is more valid than the other or comparing vegetarian diet to meat diet to see which one is more superior.